nimbess/nimbess-specs/core/architecture.md

 rather than defining network configuration within pod annotations at pod instantiation or deletion, pod's networking configuration is done separately as a UNP resource declaration.
 This means that the pod's network configuration is updatable at runtime by simply updating the policy.
-This different from NSM for three reasons:
+This is different from NSM for three reasons:

-1. Nimbess only ever uses a single high-speed port for a pod
+1. Nimbess only ever uses a single high-speed port for a pod, while NSM requires a separate port per POD connection.
 2. UNP does not try to do VNF/CNF orchestration with K8S
 3. UNP is not restricted to L2-L3 service connectivity/policy